rust-lang/rfcs/text/0000-partial_types.md

 But `%ignore Self::_` quasi-filed-access of quasi-field looks annoying, so we simplify a bit adding `%any : %ignore Self::_`.

+Since using `%ignore` filed in the function body is **unsafe by type** (we have no guarantee, that some field is permitted), trying to use ignoring field is a compile error.

+Now type access guarantee to compiler, that only some fields has an access inside function, but not the rest of them.
+So, no extra lock on `self` is needed, only for `%permit` fields.

 ### Partial parameter styles

-We could write partial parameters using different style.
-Ordinary one:
+We could write partial parameters using different styles.

+Default one:

 ```rust
 // case (D3)